1TATO/navedex/README.md

 ## :computer: Project
 This application list, create and edit navers.
 It has some navers informations, like: names, ages, roles, company time and projects naver have contributed.

+Login credentials:
+Email: jose@nave.rs
+Password: nave1234

+You can try this app on: https://tato-navedex.netlify.app

 ## :rocket: Technologies
 - [Typescript](https://www.typescriptlang.org)
 - [ReactJS](https://reactjs.org/)